 SAFHS Conference 2013

-The 24th Annual Conference of the Scottish Association of Family History Societies will be hosted
+The 24th Annual Conference of the Scottish Association of Family History Societies was hosted

-by Borders Family History Society, and will be held within the Scottish Borders Campus, Nether Road,
+by Borders Family History Society, and was held within the Scottish Borders Campus, Nether Road,

 SAFHS Conference 2012